appuio/website/content/faq/was-wird-ueberwacht.en.md

 ---
 title: What is monitored?
 tags:
   - public
 ---
 The cluster as a whole as well as each indiviual component is constantly monitored.
-Monitoring of your own application can be ordered additionaly.